Breakfast in London, dinner in Barcelona

 -

-If you miss a connection in Brussels between Eurostar and an onward ICE or Thalys to Amsterdam, Cologne or Frankfurt for example, don't worry.
-Simply go to the SNCB (Belgian railways) international booking centre, off the main concourse below the tracks, next to the entrance to the Eurostar terminal between platforms 3 & 2.
+If you miss a connection in Brussels between Eurostar and an onward ICE or Eurostar (formerly Thalys) to Amsterdam, Cologne or Frankfurt for example, don't worry.
+Go to the SNCB international booking office, on the main concourse near the Eurostar terminal.

 -

-There's a queuing system, press the Railteam button which I believe gives you priority.
+There's a queuing system, press the Railteam button which should give you priority.
 Explain the situation and ask for the Railteam stamp on your ticket that allows you to hop on the next train.
-It shouldn't matter whether the next train is an ICE or Thalys, both are members of Railteam.
-Do not talk to Thalys staff, as there have been reports of them not being properly trained in CIV & Railteam Promise and incorrectly telling people that they need to buy another ticket.
-You don't!
+It shouldn't matter whether the next train is an ICE or Eurostar (formerly Thalys), both are members of Railteam.
+Do not talk to Eurostar (formerly Thalys) staff, as there have been reports of them incorrectly telling people that they need to buy another ticket.

 -

 Once you have the Railteam stamp, you can board the next train and show the ticket and stamp to the conductor.
-Naturally, you may have to use the tip-up seats in the entrance vestibules on the Thalys if it's full, but it's not a long journey.
+You may have to use the tip-up seats in the entrance vestibules on the Eurostar (formerly Thalys) if it's full, but it's not a long journey.
 Feedback is always appreciated!
-If your onward travel is by InterCity train to domestic Belgian destinations or to Luxembourg or the Netherlands via Roosendaal, you'd just get on the next train, no other action necessary as your ticket is valid on any train in any case.
+If your onward travel is by InterCity train to domestic Belgian destinations or to Luxembourg or the Netherlands by IC train, you'd just get on the next train, no other action necessary as your ticket will be valid on any train in any case.

 Your rights: CIV conditions of carriage